OHBA-analysis/osl/osl/preprocessing/README.md

 The command line function osl_batch is installed with the package.
 This is a command line interface to run_proc_batch

 ```
-usage: usage: osl_batch [-h] [--overwrite] config files outdir
+usage: usage: osl_batch [-h] [--overwrite] [--nprocesses NPROCESSES]
+                 [--mnelog MNELOG]
+                 config files outdir

 Batch preprocess some fif files.

 positional arguments:
   config                yaml defining preproc
-  files        plain text file containing full paths to files to be processed
+  files                 plain text file containing full paths to files to be
+                        processed
   outdir                Path to output directory to save data in

 optional arguments:
   -h, --help            show this help message and exit
   --overwrite           Overwrite previous output files if they're in the way
+  --nprocesses NPROCESSES
+                        Number of jobs to process in parallel
+  --mnelog MNELOG       Set the logging level for MNE python functions

 ```

 for example...